 EASE Program for English Language Learners

-The EASE Program is a comprehensive academic and personal support program that gives non-native English speakers a pathway to earning a college degree as fully matriculated students while improving their English language skills.
-The Ease Program provides the support and guidance necessary for students to increase their English competency while simultaneously taking credited classes in their major area of study.
-Right from the beginning, EASE courses build listening, reading, speaking and writing skills, using materials that include major-specific course content.
-The students’ English language skills substantially improve as they progress in their chosen major and succeed in their other academic courses.
+The EASE Program is a comprehensive academic and personal support program that provides non-native English speakers a pathway to earning a college degree as fully matriculated students while improving their English language skills.
+The EASE Program provides the support and guidance necessary for students to increase their English competency while simultaneously taking credited classes in their major area of study.
+From the beginning, EASE courses build listening, reading, speaking, and writing skills, using materials that include major-specific course content.
+Students’ English language skills substantially improve as they progress in their chosen major and succeed in their other academic courses.